TracerBench/tracerbench/packages/cli/markdown/record-har.md

 `tracerbench record-har`
 ========================

-Generates a HAR file from a URL.
+Generates a HAR file from a URL

 * [`tracerbench record-har`](#tracerbench-record-har)
 * [`tracerbench record-har:auth`](#tracerbench-record-harauth)

 ## `tracerbench record-har`

-Generates a HAR file from a URL.
+Generates a HAR file from a URL

 ```
 USAGE